 In this blog post, you’ll learn:

-- The differences between various wage types, including federal minimum wage, tipped wage, and subminimum wage.
+- The differences between various wage types, including the federal minimum wage, tipped wages, and subminimum wages.

-- Key regulations and exceptions for minimum wage laws across U.S. states, including state-specific rates and upcoming changes.
+- Key regulations and exceptions for minimum wage laws across the United States, including state-specific rates and upcoming changes.

-- How to ensure compliance with wage laws while balancing fair compensation practices.
+- How to ensure minimum wage compliance while balancing fair compensation practices.

 The minimum wage is the lowest amount an employer may pay a worker per hour to do a job.
 The federal government sets the minimum wage rate, and all U.S. employers must offer at least that amount.

 The Fair Labor Standards Act (FLSA) created the first minimum wage laws in 19381.
-These laws aimed to protect workers from exploitation and ensure a baseline level of fair compensation.
-They’ve also helped many employees earn incomes that exceed the federal poverty line.
+These laws aimed to enhance labor protections for workers, safeguard them from exploitation, and establish a minimum level of fair compensation.
+They’ve also helped many employees earn incomes that exceed the federal poverty rate.

 Here are some quick facts about the history of minimum wage:

 Individual states can set their own minimum wage as long as it isn’t lower than the federal rate.
 Cities and counties within many states also set minimum wage requirements.
-In either case, employers must pay the higher amount where their company employs workers.
+In either case, employers must pay the higher amount where their company employs workers in accordance with state laws.

-While often confused with minimum wage, a living wage is a salary an employee could live on comfortably once you factor in the average cost of living.
+While often confused with minimum wage, a living wage is the salary an employee can live on comfortably, once you factor in the average cost of living.

-A few examples of what factors into costs of living include:
+A few examples of what factors into the cost of living include:

-If you’re an employer in an industry where your staff receives a large portion of their wages from tips, you can pay a tipped minimum wage.
-Like the standard minimum wage, many states, cities, and counties have their own tipped wage requirements that are higher than the federal rate.
+If you’re an employer in an industry where your staff receive a large portion of their wages from tips, you can pay a tipped minimum wage.
+Similar to the standard minimum wage, many states, cities, and counties have their own tipped wage requirements that exceed the federal rate.

 Here’s how tipped minimum wage works: